tboutron/TargetVector/README.md

 This template also employs Test-Driven Development (TDD) and Continuous Integration (CI) and assumes working knowledge of C++, Jenkins and Unit Testing.

-_This is currently a work in progress, and not production-ready_

 ![Target Vector](TargetVector_full.png)

 ![License MIT](https://img.shields.io/github/license/Voidware-Prohibited/ALS-Refactored-EOS?style=flat-square)